EmoDetect/The-Educators/README.md

 #### As a kid

-- You will be logged in using Face Recognition AI
+- You will be logged in using Face Recognition AI;
-- You will have acccess to a given activity/game
+- You will have acccess to a given activity/game;
-- Your facial emotions will be captured and identified by webcam
+- Your facial emotions will be captured and identified by webcam;
-- _here still not sure about the activity/game we will choose_
+- During the gameplay you will be guided by audio & text messages;

 #### As an admin

-- You will login _????? (haven't decided yet how)_
+- You will be able to log in using default credentials;
-- You can access raports and statistics about each child reactions
+- You can access raports and statistics about each child reactions;

-[MORE COMING SOON]
+#### Tehnical Details ####

+- Information about users will be stored in a database;
+- An API will be used to recognize faces and emotions;
+- The Web Page will be built  using _HTML, CSS & vanilla JavaScript_;